 Classes will feature a combination of lectures, interactive discussions, and (single and group) programming activities.
 We will often discuss, edit, and run code in class, and we will do many in-class programming activities.
 Hence, you should bring your laptop to every class.

-Participation and attendance are important parts of the class and will count toward your final grade; see Grading below.
+Class attendance and participation are important and will count toward your final grade; see Grading below.

 Assignments #

-If we have time, there will be a challenge assignment later in the semester.
-It will be graded similarly to the regular homeworks but with an additional performance level “Sophisticated” to acknowledge submissions that go beyond demonstrating mastery of the main concepts.
+There is a possibility that the last assignment will be slightly different.
+It will be graded similarly to the rest of the homeworks but with an additional performance level “Sophisticated” to acknowledge submissions that go beyond demonstrating mastery of the main concepts.

 The criteria for these performance levels are given in the programming rubric.